The title of this post is slightly misleading so I’d like to clear things up straight away. These are pumpkin shaped as opposed to pumpkin flavoured.

 300g plain flour

-300 ml semi skimmed milk
+300 ml semi skimmed milk or almond milk

 A little extra milk for thinning the batter